 I’m also one of the four co-hosts of Acid Horizon, a theory podcast dedicated to exploring important philosophical texts and ideas by thinkers who speak to the problems of our current world and the possibility of liberation.
-You can follow our Twitter account @AcidHorizonPod (primarily run by Craig), or subscribe to us on most podcasting services including Apple Podcasts and Spotify.
+We also work with Zer0 Books over on their YouTube channel to bring you interviews and discussions with interesting theorists, philosophers, writers, and activists.
+You can follow our Twitter account @AcidHorizonPod (primarily run by Craig), or subscribe to us on most podcasting services including YouTube, Apple Podcasts and Spotify.
 If you like what we’re doing and would like to support us in creating great new episodes, please consider supporting us on Patreon.

 You must be logged in to post a comment.